tanj299/travel-clan/README.md

 # travel-clan
-### A “Travel Buddies” application where users can create and plan Trips together with their friends.
+#### A NERD tech stack “Travel Buddies” application where users can create and plan trips together with their friends.

 Collaborators:
 - Anupam Das